cybnity/foundation/implementations-line/README.md

 - workflow-process: features providing generic workflow and processes management implementation models

 ### Domain Layer
-Each application domain can more or less separate its features in micro-services as **Feature Modules** to manage the processing parallelization.
+Each application domain can more or less separate its features in micro-services as deployable **Feature Modules** to manage the processing parallelization via Real-Time Stream Computation Units.
 ![image](mpp-domain-technology-stack.png)

 ![image](mpp-domain-systems-stack.png)